- About Motor Vehicle Accident Compensation

 5. Claims for Hit and Run Accidents

-Hit-and-run accidents can be particularly traumatic, as the victim has little information to pursue a collision claim.
+Hit-and-run accidents can be particularly traumatic, as the victim has little information to pursue a traffic accident claim.
 However, the Motor Accident Insurance Commission (MAIC) of Queensland offers various benefits for victims and drivers involved in an incident with an uninsured or unidentified motorist.

-In this case, a claim is lodged against the Nominal Defendant.
-Strict time limits apply to this type of car accident claim.
-A motor accident compensation lawyer can explain your rights after a hit-and-run accident, including the time limit that applies to your case.
+In this case, a claim is made against the Nominal Defendant.
+Strict time limits apply to this type of car accident claim from the time you became aware of the injury.
+A motor accident compensation lawyer can explain your rights after a hit-and-run, including the applicable time limits for your case.

 6. Public Transport Accident Claims

 Injured public transport passengers may be entitled to claim accident damages.
-Regardless of the public transport used, such as bus, train, boat, ferry, cruise ship, or aeroplane, you could be compensated for a financial loss.
+Regardless of the public transportation used, such as a bus, train, boat, ferry, cruise ship, or aeroplane, you may be eligible for compensation for a financial loss.

 7. Wrongful Death Claims